Fergus-Codes/AI-Doctor/README.md

-# AI-Doctor - Symptom Checker CLI Application
+# AI-Doctor - Artificial Intelligence Symptom Checker CLI Application
 The AI-Doctor is a command line interface program that acts as an intelligent symptom checker.
 It allows users to input their symptoms and receive potential illness suggestions, along with descriptions and treatment advice.
 This application is built using Node.js and utilizes the inquirer, langchain, and dotenv packages for user interaction, natural language processing, and environment variable management.

 ## Installation